 Generally the hard disks are represented on the map by rectangular bars, which also contain small-sized bars.
 The small-sized bars represent logical disks (partitions).
-When you select a large-sized bar, the Explorer Bar displays information about the disk in a bright, graphical form (available if the Properties tab is selected).
+When you select a large-sized bar, the Explorer Bar displays information about the disk in a bright, graphical form.